tashay/PUI2016_tg1478/HW11_tg1478/README.md

 - Overlay data on a NYC map using the shapefile for the zip codes and different colors for different clusters
 - Compare the results of the 2 algorithms
 - Attempt an interpretation of the results.

+I consulted Geoff Perrin on this assignment.
+He assisted me with errors pertaining to reading in the data and removing infinit values.